DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 The EX-CSB1 comes with two integrated MOSFET based motor drivers from Texas Instruments to reduce power consumption, put more power to the layout, and generate less heat than traditional solutions.
 They provide up to 5A peak power to each track output to be able to run more locos simultaneously.
 An additional EX-MotorShield 8874 can be plugged on top of the command station board to provide two more DCC or PWM DC outputs.

 Since the EX-CSB1 can be a booster or a command station, you can spread more of them around your layout connected to the Railsync port.
-The CSB1 can automatically switch to booster mode when it sensea a Railsync input.
+The CSB1 can automatically switch to booster mode when it senses a Railsync input.

 The EX-CSB1 also has auto-reverser mode which can be enabled for any DCC output on a per-output basis.
 An overload is first tested with a reversing of the phase before deciding if the overload remains present.